Financing Agriculture: The Business Borrower-Lender Relationship

 Select a lender that communicates rates, terms, and conditions up front in a clear manner

 Be aware of hidden fees, or the “Oh, by the way!” factors.
 There should be minimal surprises in the relationship.
 While the lowest interest rate may provide coffee shop bragging rights, it should be carefully considered in the context of the total credit package.
 You need to ask other questions that help you compare “apples to apples” and tell you the rest of the story.
 Is your loan being sold to the secondary market?
 Does your loan allow for prepayment?
 Does the loan require a balloon payment?
-Does your lender offer patronage?
+Does your lender offer patronage dividends?

 Provide your lender with accurate financial information